piotrmurach/tty-option/README.md

 end
 ```

-The [help](#29-help) method will handle the arity for the display.
-Given the following argument definition:
+The [help](#29-help) method will handle the arity for the usage banner.

+For example, given the following argument definition:

 ```ruby
 argument :foo do